It’s no secret that sleep is one of the most important activities for good health. When we sleep, our bodies take time to:

 - sort memories

-In this article, we will explore these stages of sleep, discuss sleep disorders, plus tips for getting better sleep.
+In this article, we’ll explore these stages of sleep, discuss sleep disorders, plus tips for getting better sleep.

 During this stage: